Skip to content

 Integrating the Coprocessor

-Try out Coprocessor Packaging and Integration using AXI Stream FIFO using the original template coprocessor provided in Lab 1 first, before using your version of the Lab 1 coprocessor.
+Try out Coprocessor Packaging, Integration using AXI Stream FIFO, and Integration using AXI DMA using the original template coprocessor provided in Lab 1 first, before using your version of the Lab 1 coprocessor.

 Once you have gotten it to work, please attempt the assignment below.